qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 ``airports`` and ``airlines`` layers: an airport receives several airline companies and an airline company flies to several airports.

-This SQL code creates the three tables what we need for an N-M relationship in a PostgreSQL/PostGIS schema named *locations*.
+This SQL code creates the three tables we need for an N-M relationship in a PostgreSQL/PostGIS schema named *locations*.
 You can run the code using the :menuselection:`Database --> DB Manager…` for PostGIS or external tools such as `pgAdmin
 <https://www.pgadmin.org>`_.
 The airports table stores the ``airports`` layer and the airlines